-Under certain circumstances, we need to put our inventive powers to work.
+Under certain circumstances, we need to put our creative powers to work.

 If you’re out of coffee filters, I can assure you that you can still have a delicious cup of Joe by using some of the filter alternatives I’ve listed.

 Most of these homemade substitutes are easily accessible and can be found in virtually any household.